 – Speak and act with humility and authenticity.

 – Develop your communication skills.

-Emotional intelligence is by far one of the most sought after and valuable attributes of any professional today, regardless of their role.
+Emotional intelligence is by far one of the most sought after and valuable attributes of any professional today.
 Selling is no exception.
-The ability to be aware of, express and manage your own emotions as well as others empathetically is an invaluable trait of mindful selling.
+The ability to be aware of, express and manage your own emotions as well as others empathetically, is an invaluable trait of mindful selling.

 There are 5 categories of emotional intelligence: